mstoople532/html_todoist/readme.md

-# Cross Class Repo
-This repo is designed to allow cross class collaboration.
-Each discipline has a folder `server` for backend and `client` for the frontend.

-### Frontenders
+# Client and Server repo
+This is two apps in one.
+Your Ruby client in the client folder and the server in the server folder.
+Be wary of where you are.

 ## Setup